Alegzandra/Romanian-NLP-tools/README.md

 *RoSentiWordNet* is a lexical resource in which each RoWordNet synset is associated to three numerical scores Obj(s), Pos(s) and Neg(s), describing how objective, positive, and negative the terms contained in the synset are.
 It was created by translating SentiWordnet into Romanian using googletrans Python library.

-***Any feedback this repository is greatly appreciated.
+***Any feedback to this repository is greatly appreciated.
 All suggestions are welcome!***